-The success of any multi-unit business depends largely on the ability of the business owner to ensure that standards are maintained and executed as designed.
-When left to the management of various stakeholders, the effectiveness of the business system (i.e. from branding, marketing and merchandising to customer service and quality of product) comes under pressure as different people have their own views of standards.
+The success of any franchise business depends largely on the ability of the brand owner to ensure that standards are maintained and executed the way it was designed to be delivered.
+To ensure the consistency across the franchise system, from branding, marketing, operations, merchandising to customer service and quality of product.
+When left for various stakeholders to manage, the effectiveness of the franchise system comes under pressure as different people have differing views of standards.

 Developing the Audit Program

-As with most initiatives, a well-designed plan and approach are necessary for any successful audit program.
-There are three distinct steps:
+As with most initiatives, a well-designed plan and approach are a necessity for any audit program to be successful.
+There are three distinct steps with any audit program.

-1. Create a detailed outline of the procedures (i.e. from candidate selection to the physical site-visit of the selected franchisees)
+• First, creating a detailed outline of the procedures that will be followed from candidate selection to the physical site-visit of the selected franchisees.

-3. Document the audit and enforce its findings.
+• Third, documenting the audit and enforcing its findings.

-The creation of an audit program should be methodical enough to ensure consistency in application.
-The program should also be tailored to the unique needs and characteristics of a concept whether it be built on retail sales, education, food and beverage or any other specialized service.
+An audit program should be created in a methodical step-by-step process to ensure consistency in application.
+The program should also be tailored to address the unique needs and characteristics of a concept.
+Whether your concept is built on retail sales, education, food and beverage or providing a specialized service, the audit steps should address your needs.

 What to Audit